 Pro-tip: Positioning your dehumidifier will also be impacted by its capacity, size, and draining capability.
 Keep in mind that you will need to be able to access it to dump the reservoir.
 If it continuously flows from a hose, remember there must be a nearby drain that it can reach.

 Did you know?
-Eva-Dry units have a floatation device that shuts them off automatically when their reservoir is full.
+Eva-Dry units have a flotation device that shuts them off automatically when their reservoir is full.

 4. Cold vs. Warm Weather Can Impact Your Dehumidifier

-If you run your dehumidifier through different seasons, you understand first hand how challenging it can be to regulate humidity.
-During warmer months, there usually aren’t problems with running a dehumidifier because there is typically more moisture in the air.
+If you run your dehumidifier through different seasons, you understand firsthand how challenging it can be to regulate humidity.
+During warmer months, there usually aren’t problems with running the device because there is typically more moisture in the air.

-However, during the winter, you have to consider two things about how to use your dehumidifier:
+However, during the winter, you have to consider two things about how to use a dehumidifier to dry a room:

-- Your dehumidifier attracts moisture, and if it gets too cold, the water your machine collects could potentially freeze and damage your device.
+- Your device attracts moisture, and if it gets too cold, the water your machine collects could potentially freeze and damage it.

-- If you experience freezing winters, you may want to consider dehumidifiers that rely on silica or charcoal desiccants.
+- If you experience freezing winters, you may want to consider dehumidifiers that rely on desiccants.

-If you’re running a dehumidifier during cold winters, it can prove damaging to your dehumidifier.
+If you’re running a dehumidifier during cold winters, it can prove damaging to the device.
 So always be aware of your unit’s settings when the seasons change!

 Did you know?
-Our EDV-4000 unit works down in temp of 34 degrees and it can raise the ambient temp slightly, which allows it to work better in winterization of cabins, boats, RVs, and more.
+Our EDV-4000 Mid Size Dehumidifier unit works from temperatures of 34 degrees Fahrenheit and it can raise the ambient temp slightly, which allows it to work better in winterization of cabins, boats, RVs, and more.

 5. Don’t Forget to Empty Your Water Tray!

-Regular maintenance and care is an important part of how to use a dehumidifier properly.
+Regular maintenance and care are important parts of how to use a dehumidifier to dry a room properly.
 By upkeeping your unit and ensuring it dehumidifies your air properly, you can breathe better in no time.
 Always make sure to:

-- Clear your filters every six months to avoid the build-up of dust and other particles that may hamper its effectiveness
+- Clear your filters every six months to avoid the build-up of dust and other particles that may hamper their effectiveness

 - Dust the outside of the unit, especially near the intake and exit vents